Troligen/MuRAG/notes.md

 [How to think about it]

-> Imagein a 3d space - we embedd the doccument somwere in 3d space.
+> Imagein a 3d space - we embedd the document somwere in 3d space.
 > We then make a search query and embedd the search query in 3d space.
 > Afterwards we make a similarity surch with the embedded query
 > And this allowes os to retriewe the closest 1 - 1000000+ documents